-Since Paul and Karon Rose founded Shepherd’s Way Christian Ministries in 2002, the rate of alcohol and drug abuse in the Richmond area has continued to increase dramatically.
+Paul and Karon Rose founded Shepherd’s Way Christian Ministries in 2002 to rescue thase who are traped in their addiction.
+In spite of the efforts of many people the rate of alcohol and drug abuse in the Richmond area has continued to increase dramatically.

 To meet the burgeoning need, the Roses and several dedicated volunteers opened a transitional house for men in 2002 and then opened The Victory House Transitional Residence for Women in 2008.
 These two facilities have been instrumental in helping men and women overcome their addictions and repair their lives through Christian based guidance and education.
 Since the inception of these facilities God has touched the lives of hundreds of men and women and restored a multitude of family units.